.

 But Ben has taken it very badly, he looks a sad and broken man.

-"Pretty straightforward," decides Walter Allen of Eastern Insurance, and he takes the insurance cheque to Ben Clarke.
-"I don't want compensation," is the surprising response, and the cheque is torn up!
+His surprising response is to tear the cheque up!
 "Plain crazy," Walter tells John Hunter when he returns to his office.
 Ben must be scared of something.
 John Hunter is sent to find out what.
 The auctioneer, very sorry he failed to spot such a valuable item, sends Hunter to meet Clarke's main rival, Miller.
-He thinks the theft is very funny.
+This dealer thinks the theft is very funny.
 But why?
 "Get Clarke to tell you," is all he can say.

-Now Henry and Alice take their chance.
-They get their uncle declared senile, for tearing up the cheque.
-They "get rid" of many of his old books and Ben gets very angry his collection is being sold to Miller.
-So Ben goes to Eastern Insurance to tell the whole story.
 "Why did you refuse payment?" is the key question he's asked.
-It's because the bible is a forgery, not worth a fortune at all.
+It's because he was told the bible is a forgery, not worth a fortune at all.
 But there's one more surprise, for Henry, when selling out to Miller, also offers him that bible.
-But Miller brings in the police and Henry is caught red handed.
-And Miller provides one further laugh- that bible is genuine after all!
+Miller however calls in the police, and Henry is caught red handed with the bible.
+And Miller provides one further laugh- he'd been lying, that bible is genuine after all!

 Nice little tale, notable for the typical sympathetic part played by Ian Fleming as the old man.